Klimpen/tis-100/readme.md

 ### 1011 IO

-Reading from `IO` requests the memeory controller to access the IO memory->address passed and return its value.
+Reading from `IO` accesses the address defined by the `MA` register in io memory and returns the value stored there.

-Writing to `IO` requests the memeory controller to access the IO memory->address passed and set its value to the second value passed.
+Writing from `IO` writes to the address defined by the `MA` register in io memory and returns the value stored there.

-The details of the memory controller are to be finalised.

 ### 1100 PC